ASHIK11ab/Flask-Series/README.md

 ### Overview:
 * In this section i have created a crash course video in Flask.
 This crash course is to transform you from a beginner to a Pro in Flask, hopefully :)
-* I have covered various topics in this crash course:
+* Topics covered in this crash course:
   1. Basic URL routing in Flask.
   1. Rendering templates in Flask.
   1. Passing variables to HTML files.